CNC machining of thermoplastic

 Common thermoplastics in CNC machining

-Different thermoplastics are used in CNC machining projects based on the required specification and intended use of the parts.
+Different thermoplastics are used in CNC machining projects based on the required specifications and intended use of the parts.
 Each thermoplastic has a few unique benefits and qualities to offer.
 The thermoplastics most frequently used in CNC machining are ABS, PMMA, PVS, Acrylic, Polycarbonate, Polystyrene, and Polyurethane.

 Related resources: